learn-co-curriculum/dsc-effect-sizes/README.md

 >**Large Effect = 0.8**

-Here is as excellent online visualisation tool developed by [Kristoffer Magnusson](https://rpsychologist.com/d3/cohend/) to help interpret the results of cohen's $d$ statistic.
+Here is an excellent online visualization tool developed by [Kristoffer Magnusson](https://rpsychologist.com/d3/cohend/) to help interpret the results of cohen's $d$ statistic.

 Following function that takes Cohen's $d$, plots normal distributions with the given effect size, and prints their overlap and superiority.